Navigation: » No topics above this level«

 Getting started with Bizagi Artificial Intelligence

-The following outline of steps summarize such high-level view of how you would work with Artificial Intelligence:
+The following steps summarize at high level how you work with Artificial Intelligence:

-1. Create an AI model and experiment and define its data source.
+1. Create an AI model and define its data source.

-At this point you set it to connect to a given Dataset, already holding data.
+Set it to connect to a Dataset, that holds data.

-2. Explore results of different experiments, so that you settle with one whose results are satisfactory for your specific use case statement.
+2. Explore the results of different experiments, and choose a configuration that provides results that satisfy your use case statement.

-Once the experiment is satisfactory and final, you publish it.
+Once the experiment is satisfactory and final, publish it.

 3. Connect your Bizagi processes to consume the predictive analysis service so that each new case can make use of a preliminary prediction for an attribute/value.

-You configure the invocation by means of a RESTful service and that's it.
+Configure the invocation to use a RESTful service and that's it.

-1. You should always create models and experiments based on real data (e.g, by using a Dataset of the production environment).
+1. Always create models and experiments based on real data (e.g, by using a Dataset from the production environment).

-2. Only when an experiment is satisfactory, you should publish it.
+2. Only publish an experiment when it is satisfactory.